-Habitat assessments for these candidate amphibian woodland breeding habitats were conducted during the site investigation stage of the project, which began in May 2011.
-Any vernal pooling present within woodlands was noted and was also determined based on examination of local topography, habitat community, and vegetation species present.
+Habitat assessments for these candidate amphibian woodland breeding habitats were conducted during the site investigation stage of the project, which began in August 2011.
+In some cases, standing water was observed during site investigation; however, an assessment of vernal pool permanency could not be made during the site investigations since vernal pooling typically occurs mid-March to July.
+Instead, the potential for vernal pooling, and other suitable habitat was determined through an examination of local topography, habitat community, and vegetation species present.
+Prior to the first survey, all candidate habitats will be assessed for vernal pools to determine if suitable habitat exists.
 If suitable habitat exists, surveys will be conducted in order to determine their level of significance by following the methods outlined below.

-A total of 2 egg mass searches and 3 point count call surveys will be conducted, all from the edge of each of the 4 candidate habitats.
+A total of 2 egg mass searches and 3 point count call surveys will be conducted, all from the edge of each candidate habitat.
 Since each of the candidate habitat locations are ponds or pools in woodlands, it is the edge of the pool or pond that will be monitored.
-The 4 candidate habitat locations have been identified in the Adelaide Wind Energy Centre's Natural Heritage Evaluation of Significance Report in Figures 11-13.
+The 3 candidate habitat locations have been identified in the Bornish Wind Energy Centre's Natural Heritage Evaluation of Significance Report in Figures 8-12.